Nalanda Institute for Contemplative Science

 - meditation practicum: instruction and supervision with Robert Thurman

-The year begins with a retreat at Menla Mountain House from September 6 – 9, with Robert Thurman, Joe Loizzo, Emily Wolf, and Miles Neale.
+The year begins with a retreat at Menla Mountain House from September 6 – 9, with Robert Thurman, Joe Loizzo, and Emily Wolf.

 The year is comprised of 30 weekly classes on Thursday evenings from 6 – 9pm at Tibet House US.
 Classes begin with a guided meditation and group discussion leading into the weekly lecture presented by our core faculty and guest lecturers (guests include Lama Rod Owens, Diana Fosha, and Ethan Nichtern).
 There is an intersession retreat held in early January at Tibet House.